-The arrangements for free school meals over the Christmas school holidays should be rolled on for the period 5 January to 29 January initially.
+The arrangements for provision of free school meals to children and young people who are learning at home should continue.
 Local authorities and schools should continue to provide free school meals or alternatives, for children and young people who are eligible for free school meals.

 These can be provided using a range of methods in line with family preference including: cash payments to families of eligible children; supermarket vouchers; home deliveries or through attendance at school.
 These options are not exhaustive and there may be alternatives which would better suit local needs and circumstances.